eweviwo/central/README.md

 Starting the podcast series in 2023, we wrote [a piece](https://eweviwo.substack.com/p/corporate-culture-and-self-transcendence) on why we took this journey.

-Starting this open source project in 2024, we wrote [another piece]() on why we taking this approach.
+Starting this open source project in 2024, we wrote [another piece](https://eweviwo.substack.com/p/open-sourcing-eeviwo) on why we taking this approach.
 ## What problem does it solve?

 The project will increase accessibility to (Ghanaian) Ewe cultural knowledge and reduce the mean time to socialise someone or be socialised yourself.
 ## How to use the project

 You can simply download the app in any of the app stores.
-Currently we are on [Google Play Store]() and [Apple Store]().
+Currently it is unreleased.
 ## How to contribute to the project

-Kindly click on the CONTRIBUTING.MD file by the side to read its content.
+Kindly click on the CONTRIBUTING.MD file to read its content.